Quickstart

 - When using OIDC, you need to set the environment variables:

 By default, transformations-cli runs against the main CDF cluster (europe-west1-1).
-To use a different cluster, specify the --cluster
+To use a different cluster, specify the --cluster parameter or set the environment variable TRANSFORMATIONS_CLUSTER.
+Note that this is a global parameter, which must be specified before the subcommand.
+For example:

 transformations-cli --cluster=greenfield <subcommand> [...args]